What is the Master Gardener Volunteer Program?

 The desire to help others is the first requirement.
 A personal commitment to complete the required training and to volunteer at least 40 hours of service is equally important.

 To get your name on the list for the next Master Gardener Volunteer Training Program, call or come by the Cooperative Extension Service office for an application form.
-Classes are held January through April one day each week for 13 weeks.
-The cost is $85 to cover materials.

 For more information on the Master Gardener program, contact Kira Chaloupka